-ITEMS FOR CONS SIDERAT ION - Co mments on draft 2018 Regional Transp ortation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 101 RTP Chapter 3 Labbe Ted Urban Greenspaces Institute 8/21/2018 Letter The Interim Regional Mobility Policy and measures (Section 3.5.3) are inadequate and incomplete because they only measure automobile traffic congestion.
+ITEM S FOR CONS SIDERAT ION - Co omments on draft 2018 Regional Transpo Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) 101 RTP Chapter 3 Labbe Ted Urban Greenspaces Institute 8/21/2018 Letter The Interim Regional Mobility Policy and measures (Section 3.5.3) are inadequate and incomplete because they only measure automobile traffic congestion.
 UGI requests that Metro and its regional transportation partners develop more robust and meaningful measures that reflect other travel modes and choices, as well as financial, environmental and community impacts.

+102 RTP Sallinger Bob Audubon 7/31/2018 Letters and Provide more specificity and policy detail for how green Chapter 3 Society of and various emails infrastructure will be addressed through the RTP, specifically Portland, Bev dates section 3.3.4. ( Drottar and ļ 135 "Although mentioned in general terms in Section 3.3.4, the community plan lacks any sort of specificity about how green supporters infrastructure will actually be addressed through the 1 RTPfrom our perspective, it is critical that green I infrastructure receive the same level of policy detail and I specificity in the RTP as is afforded to issues such as freight, i bikes, active transportation, climate change, emerging I technologies, safety and equity (see chapter 3 of the RTP)."

+All items in this Exhibit C are recommended by TPAC for approval by JPACT on October 18, 2018.

+TPAC AND MTAC recommendations (changes shown in strikeout and underscore)

 No change recommended.
 Section 8.2.3.1 defines future work to update this policy and related measures.
 We look forward to working with you on development of the scope of work for the Regional Mobility Policy Update in collaboration with ODOT.
 The success of the policy update wll hinge on having a variety of interests weigh in and we welcome the Urban Greenspaces Institute's participation and perspective.
 Metro and ODOT will engage TPAC, JPACT and other interested stakeholders in development of the scope of work (and desired outcomes) beginning in early 2019, after adoption of the 2018 RTP.
 The agreed upon scope of work and budget will also be reflected in the 2019-20 Unified Planning Work Program (UPWP).

-102 RTP Chapter 3 Sallinger Bob Audubon Society of Portland, Bev Drottar and 135 community supporters 7/31/2018 and various dates Letters and emails Provide more specificity and policy detail for how green infrastructure will be addressed through the RTP, specifically section 3.3.4.
-"Although mentioned in general terms in Section 3.3.4, the plan lacks any sort of specificity about how green infrastructure will actually be addressed through the RTPfrom our perspective, it is critical that green infrastructure receive the same level of policy detail and specificity in the RTP as is afforded to issues such as freight, bikes, active transportation, climate change, emerging technologies, safety and equity (see chapter 3 of the RTP)."
-Amend Chapter 3 of the RTP as follows: - add a new table in Section 3.3.4 summarizing examples of how green infrastructure can help achieve the RTP goals - expand Section 3.3.4 to summarize potential impacts of transportation on environmental, cultural and historic resources and potential strategies to avoid, minimize or mitigate potential impacts consistent with the variety of applicable federal, state and local requirements, and add reference to Appendix F to find more information on potential mitigation strategies by resource area
+Amend Chapter 3 of the RTP as follows: - add a new table in Section 3.3.4 summarizing examples of how green infrastructure can help achieve the RTP goals

+- expand Section 3.3.4 to summarize potential impacts of transportation on environmental, cultural and historic resources and potential strategies to avoid, minimize or mitigate potential impacts consistent with the variety of applicable federal, state and local requirements, and add reference to Appendix F to find more information on potential mitigation strategies by resource area